 Naturalist and Head Cook positions are filled.
 We are still accepting applications for the following positions:

 - General Information for Applicants

 Point Reyes Summer Camp seasonal staff members are employed from mid-June through mid-August including 6 paid days of pre-season training.

 Point Reyes Summer Camp offers salaries competitive with other private/nonprofit summer camp programs.
 Room and board is provided.
-Instructional and counselor staff have 2 weekend days off each week.
+Naturalists and Counselor Intern Naturalists have 2 weekend days off each week.
+Assistant Cooks have 1.5 to 2 weekend days off each week.

 Point Reyes Summer Camp is based out of the Clem Miller Environmental Education Center – an 86-bed, green-certified residential facility located in Point Reyes’ Philip Burton Wilderness and within walking distance of Limantour Beach on Drake’s Bay.
 The National Seashore is widely regarded as a hotbed of biological diversity with nearly forty species of land mammals, a dozen species of marine mammals, nearly half the bird species in North America, and over 900 species of vascular plants.
 Natural communities include dune, sandy and rocky beach, coastal grassland, Douglas fir and bishop pine forest, wetland, chaparral and wilderness lake.

 There is no public transportation available to the Education Center.